Why get a BSN degree through Nightingale’s BDN program?

 Maybe you’re not interested in working in a hospital, but that won’t stop you achieve your goal of being a professional nurse.

-How will a BSN degree enhance nursing practice?
+How will the BDN Program enhance nursing practice?

-Throughout the RN to BSN Program, learners are able to participate in a Community Health Project and a Capstone Project that provide learners the opportunity to contribute to their community’s well-being and their employer’s efficiency.
+Throughout the BDN Program, especially in the advanced nursing core courses, learners are able to participate in a Community Health Project and a Capstone Project that provide learners the opportunity to contribute to their community’s well-being and their employer’s efficiency.

 The Community Health Project allows learners to drive awareness in their own community for a particular need that has not been addressed.
 Projects can range from teaching correct exercising routines and nutrition information to appropriate hand washing techniques, and delivering information focused on strategies to prevent domestic abuse, and educating community members on the importance of regular cancer screenings.